 The First Minister detailed the 8 bills in the Welsh Government’s 5-year Legislative Programme that will be brought forward during the 3rd year of the Welsh Assembly.Learn more »

 Section highlightProject pipeline update - December 2013

 This Wales Infrastructure Investment Plan annex highlights planned investments and potential procurement opportunities.

 The 2nd Supplementary Budget proposes a number of changes to the 1st Supplementary Budget for 2013-14, which was published on 25 June 2013.Learn more »

 - Statistics & Research

 The information on new house building is based on the reports of local authority building inspectors and the National House Building Council (NHBC), which is a private approved inspector.
 It does not include information from other private approved inspectors.

-- The number of new dwellings completed in Wales during the July to September quarter rose for the second year in a row.
-During July to September 2013-14 there were 1,448 dwellings completed, which is an 18 per cent increase compared to the same quarter in 2012-13.
+- While fewer new dwellings were completed in Wales in 2012-13, than in any other year, completions have increased during the first three quarters of 2013-14.
+During October to December 2013-14 there were 1,560 dwellings completed, which is a 6 per cent increase compared to the same quarter in 2012-13.